brianmccrory/brianmcc/books.md

 # 2005

-1. Cloud Atlas
+1. David Mitchell: Cloud Atlas
-1. Fraud
+1. David Rakoff: Fraud
-1. Kafka on the Shore
+1. Haruki Murakami: Kafka on the Shore
-1. Oracle Night
+1. Paul Auster: Oracle Night
-1. The Coma
+1. Alex Garland: The Coma
-1. The Woman in the Dunes
+1. Kobo Abe: The Woman in the Dunes
 1. David Mitchell: Number9Dream			2005-09-18
 1. Alex Garland: The Beach			2005-09-06
 1. David Mitchell: Ghostwritten			2005-09-03
 1. John Wyndham: The Day of the Triffids			2005-08-24
 1. Alex Garland: The Tesseract			2005-08-21
-1. Temperament			2005-08-17
+1. Stuart Isacoff: Temperament			2005-08-17
 1. Hitomi Kanehara: Snakes and Earrings			2005-08-15
 1. Michael Chabon: The Final Solution			2005-08-14
-1. The Rule of Four			2005-08-14
+1. Ian Caldwell and Dustin Thomason: The Rule of Four			2005-08-14
 1. The Rough Guide to Japan 3rd edition.
 1. Time Out Tokyo Edition 4.
 1. Lonely Planet Tokyo.